 Canned soup is a nice way to welcome your family home from a long day but homemade turkey noodle soup is outta this world delicious.
 I still reminisce about my first memory of grandma’s turkey noodle soup and how much better it was than even chicken soup.
-The flavor of turkey is one hundred times better than chicken.

 Place about a cup of flour out on counter and place flour on dough & rolling pin.

 Roll dough into a long strip.
 Before folding, make sure dough is well floured so it can be separated again when unfolding the noodles.